BrendelGroup/bghandbook/doc/03-Howto-WriteDocumentation.md

 Most of the documents in the handbook are prepared using the [Markdown](http://daringfireball.net/projects/markdown/) text-to-HTML conversion tool.
 The Markdown syntax is easy to learn and unobstrusive (reading a Markdown document as plain text is not a hardship).
 But more to the point, it allows you to produce a nice-looking document when viewed at GitHub or with a Markdown viewer.
-Please take a view minutes to learn all you need by following the [Mastering Markdown - GitHub Guide](https://guides.github.com/features/mastering-markdown/).
+Please take a few minutes to learn all you need by following the [Mastering Markdown - GitHub Guide](https://guides.github.com/features/mastering-markdown/).
 One nice editor and viewer for Markdown documents is [Atom](https://atom.io/); there are many other options.
 On our Fedora machines we used the following commands to install this editor: